ChristianGalla/AutoStartConfirm/README.md

 There are some NuGet dependencies that must be installed before it can be compiled.

-The installer is build using [WiX Toolset build tools](https://wixtoolset.org/releases/) and the WiX Toolset Visual Studio Extension.
+The installers are build using [WiX Toolset build tools v3](https://wixtoolset.org/docs/wix3/) and the WiX Toolset Visual Studio Extension.